 When all these factors are assembled together a scope statement is produced.
-Hence we can define a scope of work or a scope statement of work as an official document outlining the project's objectives, deliverables, work, inclusions and exclusions which involve variables such as cost, schedule, resource, manpower and technology.
+Hence we can define a scope of work or a scope statement of work as an official document outlining the project’s objectives, deliverables, work, inclusions and exclusions.
 Once all these factors are clearly understood and translated into writing, the project can proceed to the next step.

 - File folders from Mourgefile.com